DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Results

 Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) results are presented in Table~\ref{tab:results}.
 The model used had 4 attention heads, 4 transformer layers, 48 hidden dimensions for all the datasets.
 All reported values are means over 10 independent runs, with standard deviations between 0.0009 and 0.06.
 Our method significantly outperforms existing approaches on all datasets, with p-values between 0.000007 and 0.00012.

 To demonstrate the effectiveness of considering dynamic graphs instead of static, we ran our model on the aggregated static graphs that were used in the other baseline models and report these results next to the \textit{staticDynaSTy} method in Table\ref{tab:results}.
 We observe that the dynamic version outperforms the static when the original graphs are in fact dynamic, i.e., the Bitcoin and brain networks.
+The results on the traffic datasets show that DynaSTy, while built to address dynamic graphs that are sample specific, can also be used in datasets with static shared graphs.

+To further analyze behavior across the prediction horizon, we plot the per-timestep RMSE on the Brain dataset in Figure~\ref{fig:brain_per_timestep_rmse}.
+As expected, all methods show increasing error at longer horizons due to error propagation in multi-step forecasting.
+However, DynaSTy achieves consistently lower RMSE at almost every forecast step and exhibits a slower rate of error growth than the baselines.
+This suggests that the proposed method improves not only aggregate forecasting accuracy, but also long-horizon stability.
+Notably, the gap between DynaSTy and competing methods widens at later timesteps, indicating that the proposed architecture is particularly effective at mitigating error accumulation over extended rollouts.

 \paragraph{Per-sample graphs matter.} To test whether conditioning on each sample’s own dynamic graph helps, we shuffled the input dynamic graphs at training time so that the node dynamics and the dynamic graphs do not correspond anymore.
 These results are in the second last row of Table ~\ref{tab:results}.
 We can see that in Bitcoin and Brain datasets, the performance significantly drops as a result of this shuffling, indicating that we are losing information.
 In case of the traffic datasets, no such drop is observed because these graphs by design are shared globally and no per sample graphs are available.